justinch4n/snake-game-rl/README.md

-# Snake Game
+# Snake Game Reinforced Learning

-The classic snake game built with Pygame.
-Control a snake with arrow keys to eat apples and grow longer while avoiding the barrier and self collision.
+I made the classic snake game built with Pygame.
+You can control the snake with arrow keys to eat apples and grow longer while avoiding the barrier and self collision.

 ## Features

+### Pygame Features

 - Classic Snake gameplay
 - Score tracking based on snake length